FabienInan/weather-forecast-app/README.md

 # WeatherForecastApp

-A web application to have a look to the Weather at Vancouver
+A responsive web application to have a look to the Weather at Vancouver

 ## Install
 Run `npm install`